Discord has become a popular platform for communicating virtually with friends and family.

 Enabling AGC on Discord is simple and can be done in just a few steps:

-- Open the User Settings by tapping on the cog icon in the bottom left corner of the Discord application.
+- Open user settings by clicking on the cog icon in the bottom left corner.

-- In the “Input Sensitivity” section, enable the “Automatic Gain Control” option.
-It can also be labeled as “Automatically determine input sensitivity.”
+- In the “Noise Suppression” section, enable the “Automatic Gain Control” option.

 If you value pristine audio quality, AGC isn’t for you.
 This feature can’t keep up with sudden noises that occur unexpectedly – it’s just too late to the party!